Appdynamics/demomonkey/USAGE.md

 - **!/search/modifier = replacement**: Provide a regular expression to run your replacements.
 - **!style(word, property) = replacement**: Change the css property of a node containing word
+- **!hide(word, nthParent, cssFilter, hrefFilter, hashFilter)**: Hide a text field and its nth parent elements.
+You can apply multiple filters.

 ## Namespaces